Skip to main content

 There was inefficient coordination of care for people enrolled in both Medicare and Medicaid.

 Individuals who are dually eligible for Medicare and Medicaid are among the nation’s most vulnerable populations.
 They also account for a disproportionate share of the nation’s health care spending.
-Without coordination between the two systems, inefficiencies and cost duplication abound.
+Without coordination between the two systems, inefficiencies and cost duplication ensue.
 To explore options for improving clinical care while reducing costs, the Centers for Medicare & Medicaid Services (CMS) created the Financial Alignment Initiative (FAI) to test different approaches to coordinating care and financing across Medicare and Medicaid.

 Solution

-NORC supported CMS’s new Financial Alignment Initiative.
+NORC supported CMS’s Financial Alignment Initiative.

 Result